 Notice the 4 slide supports on each row (one on each end and two in the middle).
 In between each pair of slide supports was going to be the actual sliding shelves.

-At this point in the project, it was time to secure the structure to the wall.
-If I proceeded any further with construction, the structure would be too heavy for me to carry (not that it wasn’t already really heavy).
+At this point in the project, it was time to secure the structure to the garage wall.
+If I proceeded any further with construction, the DIY shelving unit would be too heavy for me to carry (not that it wasn’t already really heavy).

 Also, there was just enough room for me to squeeze in between the 2 x 4s to get to back to bolt the structure to the wall studs.

-Next, I wedged myself in the middle of structure, picked it up like superman, and inched my way over to the wall.
+Next, I wedged myself in the middle of garage shelving unit, picked it up like superman, and inched my way over to the wall.
 I used some lag bolts to secure the shelves to the studs.

-During construction, I did add an elevated piece to the back of each shelf.
+During the construction of the garage shelves, I did add an elevated piece to the back of each shelf.
 I didn’t want items falling off the back as I pulled the shelf forward.

 First, I installed the slides on each slide support.
 Then, using ¼” scrap wood as shims, I elevated each shelf and secured them to the slides.